Hollywood Romance

 Both songs were produced by Rupert Holmes for the Holmes Line and they went on to appear as tracks on the Holmes produced 1979 album, Tigers and Fireflies that was recorded at Long View Farm and released by de Paul a few months later on the Polydor record label in 1979.
 Although it is considered a major de Paul single release, it is one of the few de Paul tracks that has yet to be released on CD, although it is available as a download from de Paul's official online music store.
-Lena Zavaroni performed her own version of "Hollywood Romance" on episode 2 of her popular Saturday night prime time BBC 1 TV series, Lena Zavaroni and Music, in 1979.
-It was also featured in the book HK Pop Album 101: Part 1 1971-1987.
+Lena Zavaroni performed her own version of "Hollywood Romance" on episode 2 of her popular Saturday night prime time BBC 1 TV series, Lena Zavaroni and Music, in 1979, with Zavaroni displaying her skills os an impersonator as Moe West, Ruby Keeler and Judy Garland using "Hollywood Romance" to bookend some classic show tunes.
+It was also featured in the music art book HK Pop Album 101: Part 1 1971-1987.

 A Japanese version of the song with the title "Romance" and Japanese lyrics by Ryoko Goshima was released in 1995 by Japanese singer, songwriter Yoshiko Goshima (五島 良子) on her album Froggie.
 A remastered version of the album was released in 2013 with Japanese lyrics.
+It also featured as a track on the 2001 Yoshiko Goshima CD Merry-Go-Round where it is listed as "ロマンス" (the Japanese translation of Romance).
+The Chinese singer Ka Po Lam Lin Jiabao (林嘉寶) covered the song with lyrics by Caron (卡龍) as forth track on her 1981 LP 林嘉寶 with the title "濃情" ("Passionate").

 De Paul's version of the song is listed by the BBC's official music website as one of her most played songs on BBC radio, and was recently played in honour of the anniversary of her birthday.